mauricioabreu/video_samples/README.md

 ## Project goals

-* Generate thumbs for live streaming videos
+* Generate video samples for live streaming videos
 * Easy to deploy and run

 ## Installing